 Did you travel during your third trimester?
 Did you travel internationally?
 Can you add any tips or advice to this post?

 All content here should be considered as opinion only.
-Always seek the direct advice of your own doctor in connection with any questions or issues you may have regarding your own health or the health of others.
+Always seek the direct advice of a professional in connection with any questions or issues you may have regarding whether you should be traveling while pregnant.